Farmers Business Network just raked in a whopping $110 million in Series D funding

 Farmers Business Network has raised $110 million in new venture funding to support a business that may sound boring to some Silicon Valley technologists but which appears to have addressed a very real need: it’s a social network for farmers that invites them to share their data, pool their know-how, and bargain more effectively for better pricing from third parties.

 It’s a real business.
 The subscription-based, members-only platform costs these farmers $600 per year.
 In return, they share seed and other crop-related data with other members, who then use those findings to determine the seed and pesticides — and the vendors — that will help them goose their bottom lines.
-Indeed, FBN, as it’s called, makes it easy for farmers to upload, store and analyze the data coming out of a variety of tools they collectively use, from drones and satellites to mobile apps and on-the-ground sensors.
+Indeed, FBN, as it’s called, makes it easy for farmers to upload, store and analyze the data coming out of a variety of tools they collectively use, from drones and satellites to mobile apps, sensors and on-the-ground sensors.

 That’s just one part of FBN’s operations, however.
 The three-year-old, San Carlos, Ca.-based company has also more recently launched an e-commerce arm, selling products like herbicides and fungicides that it purchases directly from manufacturers and distributors, then sells at what it says are lower-than-average costs.
 (It houses the products in nine of its own warehouses across the country.)